njpatel/APL/doc/tutorial.md

 ---
-title: 'Tutorial: Kusto queries in Azure Data Explorer & Azure Monitor'
+title: 'Tutorial: APL queries in Azure Data Explorer & Azure Monitor'
-description: This tutorial describes how to use queries in the Kusto Query Language to meet common query needs in Azure Data Explorer and Azure Monitor.
+description: This tutorial describes how to use queries in the APL Query Language to meet common query needs in Azure Data Explorer and Azure Monitor.
 services: data-explorer
 author: orspod
 ms.author: orspodek